Lucy is wearing our Orion Padded Leather Collar

 “I like padded dog collars, especially for short hair dogs like pointers, because they are much less likely to rub and cause hairlessness,” Dr. Jena Questen, a holistic veterinarian, said.
 Dogs prone to sensitive skin can often benefit from a padded collar so that they can still wear a collar all the time and their owners don’t have to worry about taking it on and off.

-Our Designer Leather Padded Dog Collars have the best of both worlds: The leather makes the collars durable, but the padding adds comfort for your four-legged friend.
+Our Designer Leather Collars, like the Orion Padded Leather Collar have the best of both worlds: The leather makes the collars durable, but the padding adds comfort for your four-legged friend.
 It also features a military grade side-release buckle as well as a layer of 100% cowhide leather, which is still soft enough for a great alternative to nylon collars.
 It’s adjustable, water resistant and washable too!

 Dr. Cathy Alinovi of Hoofstock Veterinary Services in Indiana added that she sees the biggest benefit of padded collars is that they distribute the pressure of the collar across the whole neck, which is useful for dogs with a sensitive throat, as there will be less pressure in one spot.
 The other interesting thing, she says, is that a padded collar will also communicate better to the dog than a thin collar, as less pressure will say ‘hello’ better than with a thin unpadded collar.